 At international level, COCIR is a founding member of DITTA, the global voice for diagnostic imaging, radiation therapy, healthcare IT, electromedical and radiopharmaceutical manufacturers, which was incorporated in the US in 2012.
 Besides COCIR, MITA (United States) and JIRA (Japan) are also founding members.
-Since its incorporation, DITTA now includes the following organisations : ITAC (Canada) MEDEC (Canada), Thaimed (Thailand), CAMDI (China), Abimed (Brazil), IMEDA (Russia) and KMDICA (Korea).
-MITA is acting DITTA Chair for 2017-2019 .
+Since its incorporation, DITTA now includes the following organisations : Technation (Canada), Medtech Canada, Thaimed (Thailand), CAMDI (China), Abimed (Brazil), IMEDA (Russia), KMDIA and KMDICA (Korea).

-AI4People is a multi-stakeholder forum, bringing together all actors interested in shaping the impact of new applications of AI, including the European Commission, the European Parliament, civil society organisations, industry and the media.
+COCIR is a Partner of AI4People , which is a multi-stakeholder forum, bringing together all actors interested in shaping the impact of new applications of AI, including the European Commission, the European Parliament, civil society organisations, industry and the media.

 Considering healthcare technology is highly regulated, COCIR has been an active member of Global Harmonization Task Force (GHTF) during several years and until December 2012.
 As of 1rst January 2013, GHTF has been replaced with International Medical Device Regulators Forum (IMDRF).